 - Replace worn impellers, especially in semi-solid applications

-- Pump efficiency degrades from 1% to 6 % for impellers less than the maximum diameter, and with increased wear-ring clearance
+- Pump efficiency degrades from 1 percent to 6 percent for impellers less than the maximum diameter, and with increased wear-ring clearance

-- The Hydraulic Institute recommends maintaining pumps and all system components in virtually new condition to avoid efficiency loss
+- Maintain pumps and all system components in "like new" condition to avoid efficiency loss

 - Use pumps operating as turbines to recover pressure energy that would otherwise be wasted

-For more detailed information on increasing pump system efficiency, see Improving Pump System Performance: A Sourcebook for Industry from the U.S. Department of Energy.
+For more detailed information on increasing pump system efficiency, see Improving Pump System Performance: A Sourcebook for Industry from the DOE.

-The Pumping System Assessment Tool (PSAT), available from the U.S. Department of Energy, helps to evaluate the efficiency of pumping system operations.
+The Pumping System Assessment Tool (PSAT), available from the DOE, helps to evaluate the efficiency of pumping system operations.
 PSAT uses achievable pump performance data from Hydraulic Institute standards and motor performance data from the MotorMaster+ database to calculate potential energy and associated cost savings.
 The PSAT software is available free of charge.